weipin/CCTContactsReader/README.md

 - How to handle access authorization status and errors?

-  In delegate method `contactsReader:didObtainData:authorizationStatus:authorizationStatus:error:`, you can check argument `authorizationStatus` and `error`.
+  In delegate method `contactsReader:didObtainData:authorizationStatus:error:`, you can check argument `authorizationStatus` and `error`.
 The code in ContactsReaderDemo is a good starting point, which handles all the necessary cases.
   - Permission was previously denied.
   - Permission is denied.
   - Restricted.